Submit a Conflict of Interest in Research Disclosure

 - Investigators are urged to submit their COI disclosure during the official submission period for the academic year which is from mid-August through mid-September.

 - A call for annual submissions occurs every August.
 However, investigators are able to submit an annual disclosure at any time during the academic year.

-Public Health Service (PHS) disclosure submissions are required for each PHS or NIH proposal submitted.
+Public Health Service (PHS) disclosure submissions are required for each new PHS or NIH proposal being submitted.

 - Submission is needed prior to the time of every new proposal submission to a PHS agency, NIH, or NIH-affiliated agency.